chrisbroski/utipem/README.md

 ### Skill Cards

 The main mechanic of Utipem (and where it derives the name) is the skill card.
-These cards can be acquired at any time except during an active encounter.
+These cards can be added to a character at any time except during an active encounter.
 The effects of these can vary widely, but how they are acquired and improved stays the same.

 #### Acquiring Skill Cards

-New skills can be learned from a player or non-player character with that skill at a *professional* level or higher.
+New skills can be learned from a player or non-player character with that has expertise in that skill at a *professional* level or higher.
 Typically this will take about a day's worth of training and some compensation to the trainer.
-Most can also be attempted without training, but at a lower success rate.
+Some skills can also be attempted without training, but at a lower success rate.

 #### Expertise Levels